stefanvstein/testify/README.md

 Avoid the hassle of restructuring your comment into test functions.
 Use **Testify** to evaluate your comment from within your traditional test.

-The `test-comment` is just another empty macro, ignoring its body, that `eval-in-ns` recognize.
-It can easily be told to evaluate content of any other form.
+The `test-comment` is an empty macro ignoring its body, that **Testify** recognize. **Testify** can easily be told to evaluate content of any other top level form.
 The `test-comment` is a default.

 **Testify** use levels of isolation.
-While `eval-in-ns` evaluate expressions in it's own namespace like with the REPL, its sibling `eval-as-use` evaluate from within a temporary namespace to prevent pollution.
+While `eval-in-ns` evaluate expressions in it's own namespace, like usually with the REPL, its sibling `eval-as-use` evaluate from within a temporary namespace to prevent pollution.
 This is more suitable for repeatable tests.

 **Testify** reads source code, and keeps track of where it is.
 Code should be highlighted when a test assertion fail.